guic97/githubRepositoryClone/README.md

 # site_clone

 - I'm trying to clone my repository on github.
-Trying to be more igual possible.
+Trying to be more iqual possible.
-- The objetive of this project are to practice CSS flexbox and div positions.
+- The objetive of this project is practice CSS flexbox and div positions.

 - Using HTML5, CSS, JS and Vue.js.